richb-hanover/OpenWrtScripts/README.md

 ---
 ## openwrtstats.sh

+_[This script has been partially converted]_

 This script collects a number of useful configuration settings and dynamic values for aid in diagnosing problems with OpenWrt.
 If you report a problem, it would be helpful to include the output of this script.

-By default, it collects information about the first 2.4GHz radio/interface, and writes the collected data to `/tmp/openwrtstats_output.txt`
+The script issues the date, uname -a, uptime, ifconfig, top, tc, iw, logread and dmesg commands, and writes the collected output to `/tmp/openwrtstats_output.txt`

+_Note:_ What other statistics should this script collect?

 ---
 ## betterspeedtest.sh